ITheGuy/Logic-puzzle/README.md

 # Logic-puzzle
-This is a logic puzzle game.
+This is a one playere logic puzzle game.